deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Seeing him so distressed had killed all of that.

 But that had to stop now.
-The long journey was over now, and Baseball had to get his best friend back into soldier mode.
+The long journey was over now, and BASEBALL had to get his best friend back into soldier mode.
 "You okay?"

 "I dunno man."
 Adam swallowed.
 Hell, his eyes were red around the edge.
 "I think I really fucked up this time.
 I think I fucked up bad."

 "Brother, you didn't do shit."
-Baseball grabbed Adam's bag from him.
+BASEBALL grabbed Adam's bag from him.
 "The old man says we're coming to Cimbrean, we're coming to Cimbrean.
 Not your fault we're here."